JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20220426.md

 For these property tax impact estimate calculators, a Proportional Obligation Factor (POF) method was used.

-Using the 2022 Total District Assessed Value (AV), the POF of the sample parcel is calculated:
+Using the 2022 Total District Assessed Value (AV), the POF of the sample parcel was calculated:

 POF = (2022 Sample Parcel AV) / (2022 Total District AV)

-The POF is then multiplied by the total amount that the district expects to collect each year for the duration of the measure in question (bond or levy) to obtain the estimated taxes for the sample parcel for the measure.
+The POF was then multiplied by the total amount that the district expects to collect each year for the duration of the measure in question (bond or levy) to obtain the estimated taxes for the sample parcel for the measure.

 Using this methodology, it doesn’t matter if all properties increase in AV by 10% or all decrease in AV by 10% (which could happen in a recession).